TrossenRobotics/agilex_hunter_se_docs/index.rst

     :width: 400px
     :align: center

-The AgileX HUNTER SE is an Ackermann front steering drive-by-wire chassis designed for the challenging conditions and speed requirements of urban roads.
+The AgileX Robotics HUNTER SE is an Ackermann front steering drive-by-wire chassis designed for the challenging conditions and speed requirements of urban roads.
 It features an ultra-compact design with speeds of 4.8m/s, and a max climbing grade of 30°.
 Thanks to its modular design and standard CAN interface, users can easily install and expand various autonomous system components to